 Here are some other things to consider whenever you’re taking on a project that involves installing new lighting:

 • The amount of light you need depends on a lot of things, including the floor area of your home office, the number of windows that permit natural light to pass through, the kind of work you will do there, and your work schedule.
 If your home office has windows, you might not have to buy a lot of ambient light fixtures.
 On the other hand, if your home study is cramped, overhead lighting or wall-mounted lamps could be the best option.

 • If at any point you find that your light switches aren’t working, a post by HomeServe recommends checking for loose wire connections, damaged wire ends, bare wires touching the electrical box, or cracked light switches to help diagnose the problem.
 However, they do recommend hiring a qualified electrician to avoid any accidents.

-• Another thing worth considering is buying lighting fixtures that are energy-saving.
+• Another thing worth considering is buying lighting fixtures that are energy-saving for environmentally-friendly working.
 The good news is that finding energy-saving lighting solutions shouldn’t be as difficult as it was in the past, what with the European Union recently banning the sale of halogen bulbs and requiring retailers to replace their stocks with energy-efficient alternatives, such as LEDs or compact fluorescent bulbs.

 Our working environment has a lot of impact on how we go about our work.
 It is extremely important that you put time into planning your home office lighting.
 These tips can help you get started but you might want to experiment with different types and fixtures before you find what works for you.